El Chapulín Colorado: Overview

-"Chapulín Colorado" translates literally in English as "The Red Grasshopper" or "The Cherry Cricket" (the word chapulín is of Nahuatl origin and applies to a Mexican species of grasshopper, while colorado means "red".).
-The show embodies many aspects of Latin and Mexican culture while making a critique on the unrealistic image of superheroes.
+"Chapulín Colorado" translates literally in English as "The Red Grasshopper" or "The Cherry Cricket" (the word chapulín is of Nahuatl origin and applies to a Mexican species of grasshopper, while colorado means "red").
+The show embodies many aspects of Mexican culture while making a critique on the unrealistic image of superheroes.
 In each episode, people recognized Chapulín wherever he appeared (one episode took place on the planet Venus), believing him to be a great superhero.
 Recognition caused him to boast, only to stumble and fall right away, proving himself to be puny and timid, and disappointing his fans.
-Despite this, Chapulín tried his best to help, and all his adventures ended well (though sometimes by sheer good luck or outside help.)
+Despite this, Chapulín tried his best to help, and all his adventures ended well (though sometimes by sheer good luck or outside help).

+In Chapulin's universe, Chapulin is summoned to his "victims" when they are involved in a tough predicament or a challenging situation (whereas other superhero film/show were the hero is summoned to save someone from a life-threatening situation or an emergency).
+Such examples of this include: